Shivas89/Cycle-3-7a-Implementation-of-go-back-n-protocol-Sliding-Window-Code-Blocks/README.md

 📋 Procedure
 1. Connect two computers in a Wired/Wireless LAN.
-2. Ensure both computers are on the same network and can ping each other.
+2. Ensure both machines are on the same network and can ping each other.
 3. Open a new C file in Code::Blocks or any C IDE and type the program.
 4. Navigate to:
 Project -> Properties -> Project Build Options -> Linker Settings
 Add: netproto and pthread
 5. Execute the program on both server and client machines.
-6. Enter the following:
+6. Enter:
 • 	IP address of the remote machine
 • 	Port address of both local and remote machines
 • 	Error rate